Legislative Assembly of Ontario: Timeline of the 44th Parliament of Ontario

-February 4, 2023: Marit Stiles is declared leader of the New Democratic Party in the leadership election by acclamation.

-March 10, 2023: Vincent Ke, MPP for Don Valley North, resigns from the Progressive Conservative Party of Ontario caucus after allegations surface of Chinese government election interference.
-He will now sit as an Independent.

-March 16, 2023: Sarah Jama, an Ontario NDP candidate, wins the by-election held in Hamilton Centre to replace former Ontario NDP leader Andrea Horwath, who had resigned her seat the previous summer to successfully run for Hamilton's mayorship.

 Summary of seat changes

 Media

 Regular Legislative Assembly proceedings are broadcast to subscribers of the Ontario Parliament Network in Ontario.
 A late-night rebroadcast of Question Period is also occasionally aired on TVO, the provincial public broadcaster.

 Officers

 The Legislative Assembly of Ontario, like the federal House of Commons, also includes procedural officers who administer the business of the legislature and impartially assist the Speaker and MPPs with their duties.
 These officers collectively make up the Office of the Legislative Assembly of Ontario.
 The Office of the Assembly consists of the Speaker and Deputy Speaker as well as the Clerk of the Legislative Assembly, Sergeant-at-Arms, executive director of Administrative Services, and executive director of Legislative Library, Research and Information Services.
 The Clerk of the Legislative Assembly of Ontario is the chief permanent officer of the Legislative Assembly, with the rank and status of a Deputy Minister, responsible for administering the legislature and advising MPPs on questions of procedure or interpretation of the rules and practices of the House.
 The Sergeant-at-Arms keeps order during meetings in the legislature, is charged with control of the ceremonial mace in the legislature, and is responsible for security in the House and the Legislative Precinct.